huggingface/frp/README.md

 ------

 And that's it!
 You now have your own little Share Server!
-As mentioned earlier, you can use it by passing the IP address and FRPS port as the `share_server_address` parameter in `launch()` like this:
+As mentioned earlier, you can use it by passing the IP address and FRPS port as a single string to the `share_server_address` parameter in `launch()` like this:

 ```py
 import gradio as gr